klux21/str2num/README.txt

 strtol, strtoul, strtoll and strtoull like functions.

-The implementation doesn't use any integer divisions and for this it is much faster than the implementation of the of any compilers that I have tested until now, including gcc, clang and Microsoft Visual Studio on several plattforms.
+The implementation doesn't use any integer divisions and for this it is much faster than the common implementation of several compilers that I have tested until now, including gcc, clang and Visual Studio on several plattforms.
 The interface currently provides the following most important functions